-Like many other sectors, the local art industry has had to adapt to the various challenges that have changed the way live.
+Like many other sectors, Lebanon’s art scene has had to adapt to numerous challenges.
 Joumana Rizk-Yarak, founder and managing director of MIRROS, a communication and media services company whose clients include a number of art galleries and art spaces in Lebanon, tells us more about what’s happening in the country and the importance of fostering cultural awareness.

 It is a challenging period for Lebanon’s art scene, particularly due to the economic crisis in Lebanon and the COVID-19 pandemic.
 How have galleries been faring during this time?